bsobotka/amv_tracker/README.md

 * Vars
 * Reisir

 Extra special thanks as well to [Reisir](https://github.com/reisir) for their contributions to the code itself, and for helping me with a bunch of code/GitHub-related things that I didn't understand!

+Finally, I have to acknowledge that much of this program's design was heavily inspired by [Playnite](https://playnite.link/), a fantastic library manager for video games.
+If you like AMV Tracker and you have a lot of video games, you'll love Playnite, so give it a look!